'Deeply ashamed': NZ Catholic Church reveals scale of abuse for first time

 "The Church will learn from this and affirm its commitment to the work of safeguarding."

-The inquiry was led by Te Rōpū Tautoko, a group which coordinates the Catholic Church's engagement with the Royal Commission.
+The inquiry was led by Te Rōpū Tautoko, a group that coordinates the Catholic Church's engagement with the Royal Commission.

 Te Rōpū Tautoko acknowledged that it was not an exhaustive record of abuse, because it only covered recorded reports.

 It found that allegations of abuse had been made about 182, or 14 per cent, of the 1274 Catholic diocesan clergy who had worked in New Zealand since 1950.
-Many of them had multiple allegations of abuse made about them.
+Multiple allegations of abuse were made about many.

 Half of the complaints related to sexual abuse against children.
 They most commonly occurred in school and residential care facilities, but also in parishes.

-Abusers were not always named by their victims.
+Victims did not always name their abusers.
 But in some cases, multiple allegations were made against individuals.
 Six alleged abusers had 15 or more complaints made against them.

 "Much of it represents terrible harm committed by one person on another.
 We can never forget that.

-Te Rōpū Tautoko chair Catherine Fyfe said the extent of reports of abuse within the Catholic Church had not been collated until now.
+Te Rōpū Tautoko chairwoman Catherine Fyfe said the extent of reports of abuse within the Catholic Church had not been collated until now.

 "The Information Gathering Project was a major exercise involving dozens of people over two years, including searching paper files dating back 70 years in hundreds of places."

-The publication of the inquiry comes ahead of Royal Commission hearings on two Catholic institutions in Christchurch, Marylands School and Hebron Trust.
-In all, 236 reports of abuse related to these two institutions, and another 239 reports relate to St Joseph's Orphanage and Nazareth House, where brothers of Marylands and Hebron Trust were involved.
+The publication of the inquiry comes ahead of Royal Commission hearings on Catholic Marylands School and Hebron Trust in Christchurch.
+In all, 236 reports of abuse related to the two institutions, and another 239 reports relate to St Joseph's Orphanage and Nazareth House, where brothers of Marylands and Hebron Trust were involved.

 In previous commission hearings, victims accused the Catholic Church of covering up and minimising sexual abuse.